SITE MAP

 Yarn Properties of Turbo Acrylic

 This is where adding the turbo acrylic comes in as an advantage in this blending process of the wool and acrylic fiber.
 Turbo acrylics used by The Knit Tree’s hand loomed knits are artificially treated to have ‘crimp’ or bulk.
 This helps them have the same advantage for insulating comfort as our merino wool.
 In fact, they can have more insulating power than wool - with less weight.
 But it does not hold moisture as well as the natural fiber of wool.
-This property by itself would lend to the fact that acrylic doesn’t breath to release the heat in warmer temperatures.
-On the other hand, in a wool acrylic blend this would counterbalance the shrinkage problem and allow you to hand wash your garment in cold water, then laying it flat, it would dry more quickly than a pure wool fabric.
+This property by itself would lend to the fact that acrylic doesn't’t breath to release the heat in warmer temperatures.
+On the other hand, in a wool acrylic blend this would counter balance the shrinkage problem and allow you to hand wash your garment in cold water, then laying it flat, it would dry more quickly than a pure wool fabric.
 Also, acrylic is lighter in relative density than wool, and those two fibers together will have a better drape, the ability to stretch and move quietly with the hunter.
 Another advantage of adding acrylic yarn with merino yarn is that the acrylic is a stronger fiber making the combination more durable than the merino yarn alone.
 Acrylic yarn is even more durable and easier to care for because it is not affected by moths or mildew and can be machine washed in cold water.

 Blend of Merino Wool and Turbo Acrylic for Camouflage Knit Garments